Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 It’s not uncommon to get sketchy emails sent to your work email address.
 These are known as phishing emails.
 Phishing emails are created to steal personal information and login details from work accounts.
 Do your best not to open these emails, and definitely do not click on any links or attachments.
 If possible, report any suspicious emails immediately and delete them from your account.

 There are a variety of easy steps you can take to stay secure in your work-from-home setting.
-With all the tips we just listed in mind, it’s essential to realize that using a VPN will thread the needle between all of these steps and give you the extra layer of security you need.
+With all the tips we just listed in mind, it’s essential to realize that using a VPN service will thread the needle between all of these steps and give you the extra layer of security you need.
 If your work allows you to, a VPN will also ensure you remain safe on public wireless networks.
 Let’s be realistic here; it’s nice to get out of your usual surroundings every once in a while.

 Most importantly, don’t forget to log off at the end of your workday!